Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra

 The larger display on the Galaxy S25 Ultra gets Corning Gorilla Armor 2 which is said to have 29% more resistance to fractures compared to the previous model.
 The new model also has a higher brightness rating, but most of the other specs are similar.
 This includes the QHD+ resolution, 120Hz dynamic refresh rate, and HDR playback capabilities.

-The good news this time is that Samsung isn't increasing the price of the Galaxy S25 Ultra.
-It will start at $1,299 in the U.S. and will come with 12GB of RAM.
-There'll be three storage tiers 256GB, 512GB, and 1TB.
+The good news this time is that Samsung hasn't increased the price of the Galaxy S25 Ultra.
+It starts at $1,299 in the U.S. and comes with 12GB of RAM.
+There are three storage tiers 256GB, 512GB, and 1TB.
 With all the new AI features Samsung has included, I was expecting at least the higher storage tiers to get 16GB of RAM like its competitors.

 Now, let’s look at the Samsung Galaxy S23 Ultra.
 It comes with a polished metal armor aluminum frame with repurposed glass and PET film.
 Finished in Earth tones like Green, Phantom Black, Lavender, Cream, and Samsung exclusives Lime, Sky Blue, Graphite, and Red, you’ll get lots of fun color options with this phone.